 Faculty are granted a variety of funds to support their research in addition to any sponsored funds they may be awarded.
-Examples below.
+These are University funds (not personal funds) and are subject to all of the University spending policies.
+Examples below:

 Faculty Research Budgets

-The dean and department chair establish Faculty Research Budgets(FRB) for individual faculty on a case by case basis.
+The dean establishes Faculty Research Budgets(FRB) for individual faculty on a case by case basis.
 They can be a fixed annual allocation or a one-time amount.

 Faculty research budgets are established for the purpose of assisting faculty in their scholarly pursuits.
 As with all university funds, these budgets are only to be used for activities related to the university’s mission of education, research, and public service.
 Faculty research budgets may not be used for expenses that are personal in nature or do not have a clear business purpose.